Medical Research Council Confidence in Concept

 Match funding from industry is especially encouraged, it is anticipated that half of the funding available will be awarded to projects able to demonstrate an industry match.
-The Industry price should cover any associated overheads, however the match funding requirement applies to the direct costs only.
-Therefore any industry contribution will be the direct cost match plus the associated overheads.
+Any industry contribution should be costed at 100% FEC or above in line with University policy.

 How to apply